Getting started with machine learning in SQL Server

 Microsoft Machine Learning Server (Microsoft R Server)

-In SQL Server 2016, use the option to install Microsoft R Server.
+In SQL Server 2016, use the option to install Machine Learning Server.

-You can also install R Server through platform-specific installers available from MSDN:
+You can also install Microsoft R Server or Machine Learning Server through platform-specific installers:

 If you want to run Python using R Server, be sure to install the latest version, Machine Learning Server, which is available only through SQL Server 2017 setup: